 Ephesians 5:3 tells us that "sexual immorality and all impurity or covetousness must not even be named among you, as is proper among saints."
-Therefore, the Student Life Office, in conjunction with the local church, provides particular care services for men who are struggling to fight both particular sin choices as well as character patterns related to our sexual choices.
-Integrity Groups are specifically designed to help men not only receive accountability in this vital area of Christian discipleship, but desire transformation and ultimately ministry skills to help others who struggle.
-Along with other one-on-one care and counseling services, Men of Integrity groups are intended to help students to flourish during their time at SEBTS and serve the church with pure hearts throughout their life (Matt.
+Therefore, the Student Life Office, in conjunction with the local church, provides particular care services for men and women who are struggling to fight both particular sin choices as well as character patterns related to our sexual choices.
+Integrity Groups are specifically designed to help men and women not only receive accountability in this vital area of Christian discipleship, but desire transformation and ultimately ministry skills to help others who struggle.
+Along with other one-on-one care and counseling services, integrity groups are intended to help students to flourish during their time at SEBTS and serve the church with pure hearts throughout their life (Matt.
 5:8).

-Please contact the Student Life Office at mkoser@sebts.edu if you are a graduate student or wbowers@sebts.edu if you are a college student, for more information.
+Please contact the Student Life Office at wbowers@sebts.edu for more information.